Yan-1999/IA-HeLiC/README.md

 # IA-HeLiC

-## IMU-assisted Target-free Extrinsic Calibration of Heterogeneous LiDARs Based on Continuous-time Optimization
+## \[ICIP 2024\] IMU-assisted Target-free Extrinsic Calibration of Heterogeneous LiDARs Based on Continuous-time Optimization

 This is the repo. of [IA-HeLiC](https://cslinzhang.github.io/IA-HeLiC), a calibration framework of heterogeneous LiDAR systems assisted by IMU.
 In this repo., we provided a ROS catkin package implementing IA-HeLiC.